bitrise-io/devcenter/_articles/en/deploy/ship.md

 ---
-tag: []
+tag:
+- ship
+- deploy
+- ios
+- android
-title: Ship add-on beta version
+title: Deploying with Ship
 redirect_from: []
-summary: ''
-published: false
+summary: Ship is a deployment solution that aims to save users a lot of headache.
+  With Ship, you have complete control over your app's distribution, its version history, and all the important metadata - and you can manage all that in one place.
+menu:
+  deploy-main:
+    weight: 5

 ---
 ## Ship overview

 {% include message_box.html type="important" title="Ship in BETA" content="Please note that this feature is still in BETA version."%}

 Ship is a deployment solution that aims to save users a lot of headache.
 With Ship, you have complete control over your app's distribution, its version history, and all the important metadata - and you can manage all that in one place.

 Deployment with Ship includes automatic re-sign and artifact generation and we store all the previous versions too.
 The app’s metadata, all the marketing copy, and screenshots can also be edited on the spot and non-developer people can manage it.